32nd Infantry Regiment (United States): Cold War

 On 28 May 1978, the 1st Battalion, 32nd Infantry Regiment was stood down as part of President Carter's effort to withdraw from Korea.
 Just prior to that, Colin Powell, William S. Carpenter and Steven Silvasy served as battalion commanders.

 The 1st Battalion, 32nd Infantry was later reactivated on 7 Aug 1980 at Fort Ord, California, where it joined the 2nd and 3rd Battalions of the 32nd Infantry to form the 2nd Brigade, 7th Infantry Division.
 This effort was part of a plan on the part of officers in the brigade, particularly the commander, Colonel Don Chunn, to support the re-establishment of a strong regimental system in the US Army.
 This effort supported the wider Army's "cohort" effort to rebuild cohesive units after the struggles with unit morale and effectiveness in the late stages of the Vietnam War and the early developments of the "All-Volunteer Army."
-The effort focused on the training of recent Basic Combat Training (BCT) graduates in a company organization assigned to 1st Battation, 32d Infantry, as they would be in a normal organization.
+The effort focused on the training of recent Basic Combat Training (BCT) graduates in a company organization assigned to 1st Battalion, 32d Infantry, as they would be in a normal organization.
 The 1st Battalion, 32d Infantry became the first CONUS based infantry battalion to deploy to the Republic of Korea during TEAM SPIRIT 80 since the Korean War.
 This deployment, which included a full Divisional support element totally 850 men was named Task Force Faith in honor of LTC Faith.
 When the Army restructured its regimental designations later in the 1980s, the three battalions of the 32nd Infantry were re-designated.

 Gulf War

 In the late 1980s and early 1990s the 3rd Battalion, 32nd Infantry served as a basic training battalion at Fort Benning, Georgia, and had the distinction of one of the first training units to conduct M2 Bradley Fighting Vehicle specific training.
 On 2 August 1990 Saddam Hussein's armies invaded Kuwait.
 Many recruits found themselves graduating that October, only to find themselves in the deserts of Saudi Arabia for Operations Desert Shield and Desert Storm as early as late November-early December of the same year.

 On 15 February 1996, 1st Battalion, 32nd was activated as the only active battalion of the 32nd Regiment, as part of the 10th Mountain Division, Fort Drum, New York.
-Following reactivation, the battalion participated in numerous training exercises and deployed in support of Operation Uphold Democracy in Haiti and a six-month rotation as a highly visible component of the Multinational Force and Observers (MFO) peacekeeping mission in the Middle East.
+Following reactivation, the battalion participated in numerous training exercises and a six-month rotation as a highly visible component of the Multinational Force and Observers (MFO) peacekeeping mission in the Middle East.

 In May 2002 the battalion returned from a six-month rotation in Kosovo as part of Task Force Falcon.
 The deployment was part of Operation Joint Guardian.